rocicorp/replicache/README.md

 Notes on correctly implementing the batch endpoint:

 * Mutations in a particular batch must be processed **serially** to ensure proper causal consistency.
+* Replicache can end up sending the same mutation multiple times.
+You **MUST** check whether the transaction has already been processed before doing so.
 * The tracked last transactionID state for a client **MUST** be updated if a transaction has been processed, whether or not the mutation was successful.
 Replicache will continue to send mutations until the server acknowledges the mutation, by returning an equal or higher `lastTxID` in the Client View request.
 * The tracked last transactionID state **MUST** be updated atomically with the rest of the changes caused by a mutation.
 * If a request cannot be handled temporarily, return the status code "RETRY".
 Replicache will retry starting at the next unhandled mutation.